William D. Ford Federal Direct Loan Program

 Interest and Fees:

 Six months after you graduate or drop below half-time unless you have previously used your grace period.
-Standard repayment is ten years.
+Standard repayment is ten years, however, students have options to stretch the loan payment terms out up to 25-30 years (if applicable).